 - Adults 20 to 59 account for approximately 70 percent of suicides in Los Angeles.

-- Adults over 60 account for approximately 26 percent of suicides in Los Angeles.
+- Adults over 60 accounts for approximately 26 percent of suicides in Los Angeles.

-- People under 18 account for under 5 percent of Los Angeles suicides.
+- People under 18 accounts for under 5 percent of Los Angeles suicides.

 Suicide Support Services

 Los Angeles, California 90057